LL.M. Admissions and Online Application

 Gainesville, FL 32611-7625

-9. Two letters of recommendation.
-We prefer that at least one of the letters be from a law school professor.
-If letters will be sent directly from the writers to the law school, please include the names and contact information of your recommenders.
+8. Two letters of recommendation are required.
+The committee will review no more than three letters of recommendation per applicant.
+We strongly prefer that at least one of the letters be from a law school professor.
+If letters will be sent directly from the writers to the law school, please include the names and contact information of your recommenders in your supporting documents packet.
+Any such letters sent directly to the law school must be sent to the address above (paragraph 4) or to email@example.com.
 The letters should address the applicant’s abilities and whatever strengths the writer believes the applicant to possess that will aid the applicant in successful completion of the program.

-11. Under certain circumstances a TOEFL examination report may be required.
+10. Under certain circumstances a TOEFL examination report may be required

 UF policy requires all new students to have access to, and on-going use of, a computer.
 Read the Mandatory Laptop Computer Policy for the computer policy and hardware/software recommendations